elliotsayes/gatherchat/Categories.md

 ### 4-Mobile/Accessibility

-Gather Chat currently requires ArConnect on dekstop in order to play.
+Gather Chat currently requires ArConnect on desktop in order to play.
 However, it would be great to allow users to play without a wallet, or even when on mobile.
 One way of doing this is with Othent -- an Arweave wallet that uses Google OAuth to allow users to connect to AO/Arweave.
 You could also allow a temporary wallet as a backup.
 Also, Gather Chat needs to have its interface overhauled to work on mobile, including an suitable layout and touch controls for movement.

 ### 5-Autonomous Characters